DOOMSCROLLERS

 A membership one person can run

-A manual DM-and-spreadsheet workflow became a structured triage-to-plan loop, so a single coach can manage a full roster from one screen without dropping a client.
+A direct-message-and-spreadsheet workflow became a structured triage-to-plan loop, so a single coach carries a full roster from one screen without losing anybody.

 The promise is enforced by the software

-The weekly check-in, plan queue, and mark-sent step make the next action for each client unmistakable, so a plan every round is a workflow the platform holds, not a thing to remember.
+The check-in, the plan queue and the mark-sent step make the next action for every member unmistakable, so a plan every round is a workflow the platform holds rather than a thing to remember.

-I didn't want to build a website, I wanted to build the thing that runs the coaching, so one person could take the payment, send the plan, and never lose a client in the process.
+I didn't want to build a website, I wanted to build the thing that runs the coaching: the payment, the onboarding, the check-in, the plan and the follow-up, so one person can carry a full roster and never lose anybody in the admin.